kelindar/event/README.md

 <a href="https://coveralls.io/github/kelindar/event"><img src="https://coveralls.io/repos/github/kelindar/event/badge.svg" alt="Coverage"></a>
 </p>

+## Fast, In-Process Event Dispatcher

+This package offers a high-performance, **in-process event dispatcher** for Go, ideal for decoupling modules and enabling asynchronous event handling.
+It supports both synchronous and asynchronous processing, focusing on speed and simplicity.
+- **High Performance:** Processes millions of events per second, about **10x faster** than channels.
+- **Generic:** Works with any type implementing the `Event` interface.
+- **Asynchronous:** Each subscriber runs in its own goroutine, ensuring non-blocking event handling.

+**Use When:**
+- ✅ Decoupling modules within a single Go process.
+- ✅ Implementing lightweight pub/sub or event-driven patterns.
+- ✅ Needing high-throughput, low-latency event dispatching.
+- ✅ Preferring a simple, dependency-free solution.

+**Not For:**
+- ❌ Inter-process/service communication (use Kafka, NATS, etc.).
+- ❌ Event persistence, durability, or advanced routing/filtering.
+- ❌ Cross-language/platform scenarios.
+- ❌ Event replay, dead-letter queues, or deduplication.
+- ❌ Heavy subscribe/unsubscribe churn or massive dynamic subscriber counts.

 ## Generic In-Process Pub/Sub

 This repository contains a **simple, in-process event dispatcher** to be used to decouple internal modules.
 It provides a generic way to define events, publish and subscribe to them.